Bella Thorne Paints Face & Hair Red While Holding Two Joints In Mouth For Mind-Boggling New Photos

 “What the heck is going on in these photos?
 Don’t know if I should love it or hate it,” another wrote.

 Previously, The Inquisitr shared that another one of Bella’s Instagram photos earned her a ton of attention from fans, racking up over 892,000 likes and 2,400-plus comments.
 In the image, Thorne struck a pose on top of a vintage car, sticking out her tongue while clad in a pair of daisy dukes and a crop top.
-In this photo, her tatted arms were also on full display.
+In this photo, her tattooed arms were also on full display.